 Examples of internal rules of significance for corporate governance

 - Articles of Association

 - Formal work plan for the Board of Directors (including terms of reference for Board Committees)

 - Guidelines for remuneration of senior executives

 - Financial guidelines

 - HR guidelines

 The Corporate Governance Reports shown below include information about the work of the Nomination Committee, the Board and the various committees, as well as information on remuneration.

-Information about Orexo’s existing incentive program is available in the annual report for 2018, note 9 and 23, and corresponding notes in the annual report for 2019 which is available at least three weeks before the annual general meeting, as well as on the company’s website, www.orexo.com.
+Information about Orexo’s existing incentive program is available in the annual report for 2019, note 9 and 23.
+The annual report for 2019 is available on the company’s website, www.orexo.com.